anusaclubs/anusaclubs.github.io/docs/events/marketing-guide.md

 description: Tips and strategies for effectively marketing your ANU club and events to gain members and boost attendance.
 ---

-# Marketing at ANU

-Marketing is really important for clubs on campus to gain new members and to get a really good attendance at the events that you work so hard to organise!
-Marketing can seem like extra work, but it is vital to the success of the event you've worked so hard on.
-Marketing can really make or break your event, especially if you are relying on ticket sales for financial success.
-If no one knows your event is on they can't attend and marketing can be a super fun way to get creative!

-You should make sure that you market your club in as many places as possible to attract new members as well as marketing individual events.
-If you can combine these, your club will thrive!

-## Key Tips to Success
-*   Finalise logistics for your event as early as possible!
-This should include as much information as your attendees will need on the day.
-This will help them decide if they actually want to go.
-If they don't have enough information, they'll avoid committing.
-*   Start marketing as early as possible, this can include by publishing your event on Facebook and ordering posters.
-*   Define a clear target audience.
-*   Market as widely as you can by having as many friends and attendees sharing the event.
-*   Emphasise what makes your event unique.
-*   Ramp up your marketing the closer you get to your event by doing a countdown!
-*   If you have a ticket or registration link make sure you put that in as many places as you can.

-## Branding
-Choosing a theme for your club colours or a specific theme for an event is really important to have consistent branding.
-If you have a specific logo or colours for your club, people will be able to recognise that it is your club that is running lots of different events.
-The more consistent your branding, the more likely people will recognise seeing it from different platforms.
-This 'image' can help sell your event as fun and unique.
-If you create a theme it makes doing graphics or decorating the event much more cohesive.

-## Collaborations
-It can be super fun to ask other clubs to advertise your events for you, and it can be a nice idea to offer to advertise their events too!

-## Sounding Approachable
-This will depend on the tone of the event and the audience you are seeking.
-You could often try using lots of emojis, creating memes or trying to do some cool graphics because these are very eye-catching.

-## Accessibility
-If you do use emojis, please add a description for the emojis in brackets.
-It's also very helpful to describe pictures and put any text in a picture written on the post as well so that text-to-speech readers can pick them up.

-You should explain how accessible your event is in the description because this will help people decide to go.
-There is a template you should add into your event description below:

-{: .note .info }
-> At (Name of club) we strive to make our events as accessible as possible.
-There will be (food options), (based on the dietary requirements you provide when you purchase your ticket).
-There is (parking at event) and (transport options to event).
-The event venue is (accessible or not accessible), with (accessible and or unisex toilets) at the venue.
-If you have any accessibility requirements, please don't hesitate to email (Title and or Name of person) at (email address).

-## Advertising Alcohol
-ANU has rules about how liquor can be discussed and consumed which is in the ANU Liquor Statute.
-You can't advertise drinking alcohol as the primary purpose of your event, which must be reflected in all of your marketing.
-You also can't advertise the sale of alcohol at your event if it is on campus, unless you have approval from the Director of Functions and Services.

-## Marketing Platforms

-### Electronic Marketing

-**Using Facebook**
-You can use Facebook by advertising on your page and you can make an event.
-This can have as many details as you need to give attendees, which will make running the event on the day very easy.

-**Emailing Club Members**
-If your club collects the email addresses of your society you can consider sending out newsletter style emails advertising your society and your events.
-This should have lots of links to future events or celebrate the success of past events.

-**Other Groups to Consider Contacting:**
-*   ANU Schmitposting - you can only post about your event once on ANU Schmitposting
-*   Any other Facebook groups that have a clear link to your target audience
-*   Faces of ANU
-*   On Campus
-*   Events at ANU
-*   ANU Schmitposting (reiteration, likely refers to general posting vs. specific event link)
-*   ANUSA
-*   PARSA
-*   Halls of Residence

-**Academic Colleges and Courses:** If you are a discipline club you could consider asking your Academic College, School, or Centre to help advertise your event.
-If there are any relevant courses to your society you could consider contacting the relevant course convenor/lecturer to let you advertise your event!

-**Any directly relevant ANUSA Departments:** (Indigenous Department, Queer Department, Women's Department, Disability Department, Environmental Collective, ANU International Students' Department and ANU BIPOC Department)
+# Marketing Your Club at ANU

+Effective marketing is essential for a thriving club.
+It's how you recruit new members, drive attendance to the events you work so hard on, and build a strong presence on campus.
+Good marketing can make or break an event, especially if you rely on ticket sales.
+This guide will walk you through building a strategy, choosing your platforms, and creating accessible, engaging content.

+> **Key Principles for Success**
+>
+> *   **Start Early:** Finalise your event details and begin promotion as soon as possible.
+> *   **Be Clear:** Give potential attendees all the information they need to decide to come.
+> *   **Have a Call to Action:** Make your ticket or registration link visible and accessible everywhere.
+> *   **Amplify Your Message:** Encourage friends, members, and collaborators to share your content.

+---

+## Part 1: Building Your Marketing Strategy

+Before you create a single poster or social media post, take a moment to plan your approach.

+### 1. Define Your Brand and Theme
+A consistent brand makes your club instantly recognisable.
+*   **Club Branding:** Use your club's logo and colours consistently across all platforms.
+The more people see your brand, the more they will recognise your events.
+*   **Event Theming:** Creating a specific theme for a major event can make your marketing more cohesive and exciting.
+A theme helps guide your graphics, decorations, and promotional language.

+### 2. Know Your Audience and Your Unique Appeal
+*   **Target Audience:** Are you trying to reach first-years, postgraduate students, or students from a specific academic college?
+Knowing your audience helps you choose the right platforms and tone.
+*   **What Makes You Unique?** Is your event the biggest of its kind?
+The only one with a specific theme?
+Does it feature a special guest?
+Emphasise your unique selling points in all marketing.

+### 3. Set Your Tone and Collaborate
+*   **Find Your Voice:** Your tone should match your event and audience.
+Whether you use lots of emojis and memes or maintain a more formal style, keep it consistent.
+*   **Collaborate with Other Clubs:** Reach out to other clubs to cross-promote events.
+It's a fantastic way to reach a wider, like-minded audience.

+---

+## Part 2: Essential Guidelines and Responsibilities

+### Accessibility in Marketing
+Ensuring your marketing is accessible is crucial to making everyone feel welcome.

+*   **For screen readers:** When using images, always include the text from the image in the post's main body.
+If you use emojis, add a text description in brackets, e.g., "party popper emoji 🎉".
+*   **Provide an Accessibility Statement:** Include a template like the one below in all your event descriptions.
+This transparency helps people decide if they can comfortably attend.

+> **Accessibility Statement Template**
+>
+> At [Club Name], we strive to make our events as accessible as possible.
+>
+> *   **Food and Drink:** There will be [e.g., vegetarian, vegan, gluten-free] options available, based on dietary requirements provided during registration.
+> *   **Venue:** The event venue is/is not wheelchair accessible.
+There are/are not accessible and/or gender-neutral toilets at the venue.
+> *   **Transport and Parking:** The venue is close to [public transport options].
+Parking is available at [parking location].
+> *   **Contact:** If you have any accessibility requirements or questions, please don't hesitate to email [Name/Position] at [club email address].

+### Advertising Events with Alcohol
+The **ANU Liquor Statute** governs how alcohol can be discussed and consumed.
+The primary purpose of your event cannot be the consumption of alcohol, and this must be reflected in all marketing.
+You cannot advertise the sale of alcohol at an on-campus event without approval from the Director of Functions and Services.

+---

+## Part 3: Choosing Your Platforms

+A multi-platform approach is the most effective way to reach the entire campus community.

+### Digital Marketing

+*   **ANUSA Clubs Calendar:** Create an event through your club's Rubric account, and it will automatically appear on the official [ANUSA Clubs Calendar](https://anusa.com.au/clubs/events/).
+This is a crucial step for reaching a broad audience.
+*   **Facebook:** Create a Facebook event page with all the necessary details.
+It's an easy way to consolidate information and track interest.
+*   **Email Newsletters:** If you have a member mailing list, send out regular newsletters celebrating past events and promoting upcoming ones.
+*   **Social Media Groups:**
+    *   ANU Schmidtposting (you may only post once per event)
+    *   Halls of Residence pages
+    *   Other groups relevant to your target audience
+*   **Institutional Promotion:**
+    *   **ANUSA Departments:** Contact relevant departments for promotion (e.g., Queer\*, Women's, BIPOC, International Students', etc.).
+    *   **Academic Colleges:** If you are a discipline-specific club, ask your College, School, or a relevant course convenor to advertise your event in their newsletters or lectures.

 ### Physical Marketing
+Don't overlook the power of physical advertising on a busy campus!

-*   Using posters can be effective for large-scale events.
-Lots of postering in key spaces on campus can be a really good way of getting the word out.
-It's a great way of advertising, but it's often overlooked!
+*   **Posters:** Lots of postering in key spaces on campus can be a really good way of getting the word out.
+It’s a great way of advertising, but it’s often overlooked!
-*   Creating merchandise for your club for people to use (like stickers) can be effective.
-*   Investing in a banner to bring to events can help people recognise your club.
+*   **Merchandise:** Creative merch like stickers can serve as walking advertisements for your club.
+*   **Banners:** A professional pull-up banner is a great investment.
+Bring it to all your events to increase brand recognition.

+---

-### Marketing at Market Day
+## Part 4: Case Study: Marketing at Market Day

-Market Day in O-Week and Bush Week are really good opportunities for interested people to ask about being involved in your club.
-Some stall decorating ideas that will help you market more effectively you can consider are:
-*   Banners
+O-Week and Bush Week Market Days are your single biggest recruitment opportunities of the year.

+#### Making Your Stall Stand Out:
+*   **Visuals:** Use a large, clear banner and informational posters on your table.
+Have your stall volunteers wear club merchandise.
-*   Pamphlets for people to take with them
+*   **Information:** Prepare pamphlets or flyers with key information for people to take with them.
-*   Informational posters to put on your table
-*   If your society has merchandise, your members manning the stall could wear it
-*   Your society could also consider giving stickers or membership cards to members which helps promote your society
-*   Some societies are able to demonstrate what their society does at their market day stall which can be extra engaging for potential members

-## Graphics Software
-There are lots of different software that you can use to help you market your event.
-Some you can consider include:
-*   Canva (very easy)
-*   Adobe InDesign
-*   Inkscape

-ANU has lots of software you can use for free on campus or get reduced subscriptions for which you can look at from the ANU website.
+*   **Engagement:** If possible, demonstrate what your club does (e.g., a music club could have members playing instruments).
+*   **Giveaways:** Stickers, membership cards, or other small freebies are a great way to make a memorable impression.

+---

+## Part 5: Tools of the Trade

+You don't need to be a graphic design expert to create great marketing materials.

+*   **Canva:** The most user-friendly and popular option for creating social media graphics and posters.
+Highly recommended for all clubs.
+*   **Adobe InDesign / Inkscape:** More powerful tools for those with more design experience.